ZhenkaiH/FindBots/README.md

-# CS170 Project

-A algorithm to find all Guavabot(Not kiwibot) and let them go home!
+A algorithm to find all Guavabot(Not kiwibot) in a complete graph and let them go home!